BYU-Hydroinformatics/gwdm/docs/source/datapreparation.rst

 --------------------
 A measurement file is a CSV file containing the groundwater data measurements.
 Each measurement has a date, a data value, and a well ID that relates the measurements to the corresponding well.
 An aquifer ID column is optional depending on how the measurement file is prepared.
 Like a well locations file, there are two ways to prepare a measurement file.

         1. Create a single CSV file with all wells and groundwater measurements and assign each measurement/well an aquifer ID corresponding to the aquifer it is located in.
-This allows having the same Well IDs from different aquifers in a single file (i.e. There can be wells with the same well IDs if they are located in different aquifers).
+This allows having the same well IDs from different aquifers in a single file (i.e. There can be wells with the same well IDs if they are located in different aquifers).
         This method allows you to import all of the measurements and wells in a single step.
-However, it does require that you have aquifer IDs associated with your measurement/wells.
+However, it does require that you have aquifer IDs associated with your measurements/wells.
 We also provided the support scripts to automatically format the uploading file with the well and aquifer IDs.

         2. Create a separate CSV file that contains only measurements/wells belonging to a single aquifer.
 This method does not require an aquifer ID as all of the measurements/wells are imported to an assigned aquifer.
-With this method, you create multiple well files - one per aquifer, and then import the measurements/wells one at a time.
+With this method, you create multiple well files, one per aquifer, and then import the measurements/wells one at a time.
 Each time you import the measurements/wells, you explicitly select the aquifer polygon the wells should be assigned to.
         In the GWDM app, the measurements associated with a well can be displayed as a time series curve as shown below.
 Measurements are also interpolated in time and space using the Mapping Google Collab Notebook to created time-varying rasters that can be animated or used to compute changes in aquifer storage vs time.

 .. image:: images_dataprep/well_time_series.png